Gentrification in Madrid – are higher rent prices killing the city?

 “On the front lines of gentrification”, commented one friend when he came to visit.

-However, in the years I’ve been in the barrio, that line doesn’t seem to have moved much.
+However, in the years I’ve been in the barrio, that line doesn’t seem to have moved at all.

 The dive bars are still going strong.
 The girdles are still flying off the shelves of the tiny shops on Bravo Murillo.
 There seems to be little new construction.